smaclell/smaclell.github.io/_drafts/code-least-privelege.md

 When using generics I try to include any applicable constraints.
-They don't come up often, but the little extra treatment to add constraints ensures they values they contain match your expectations.
+They don't come up often, but the little extra treatment to add constraints ensures they types they contain match your expectations.
+If nothing else I find them [fun](#generics-fun) to strictly enforce strong typing.

 {% highlight csharp %}
 // T is both an Exception and has a default constructor